Range Rover Evoque PHEV interior, dashboard & comfort

 - 4Engines, drive & performanceThe Evoque P300e hybrid is no featherweight, but the electrified drivetrain hasn't spoiled its solid and comfortable driving experience

-- 5Interior & comfort - currently readingThe same comfort, luxury and technology found elsewhere in the Range Rover line-up are present in the P300e plug-in hybrid
+- 5Interior, dashboard & comfort - currently readingThe same comfort, luxury and technology found elsewhere in the Range Rover line-up are present in the P300e plug-in hybrid